hima-97/Console-Based-Text-Editor/README.md

 # Poject Description:

-This project consists of implementing a basic text editor.
-This is a console application that runs on Linux, macOS, and Windows systems.
+This project consists of implementing a basic text editor. <br /> This is a console application that runs on Linux, macOS, and Windows systems.

 # Functionality: